stamparm/maltrail/sensor/README.md

 `trails.csv`, same event format — so the Maltrail server and web interface need no changes.

-This is the sensor to deploy. `sensor.py` remains in the repository as the **old sensor**: the reference implementation, the differential-test oracle this suite replays against, and the way to get the one feature implemented only there (the `meta.sqlite` condensed observable store).
+This is the sensor to deploy. `sensor.py` remains in the repository as the **old sensor**: the reference implementation and the differential-test oracle this suite replays against.
 Nothing about it was removed.

 **Road to becoming Maltrail's default sensor: [`docs/ROADMAP.md`](docs/ROADMAP.md)** — gated, with verifiable exit criteria and the open blockers stated plainly.